carpentries-incubator/lesson-R-packaging/_episodes/01-introduction.md

 > ## A thought about standards
 > Standards are more valuable that you may think.
 >
-> The fact that you are reading this guide now, for instance, rests on the assumption that you can read English.
+> The fact that we are teaching this course in English, for instance, rests on the assumption that you can read English.
 > None of the authors of this guide has English as their mother tongue.
 > Using English was a **choice**, aimed at maximizing the amount of people able to read this guide.
 > And all of this rests on the fact that English is, nowadays, the standard language of science.